 1. Love makes you happier and healthier

 As mentioned before, love is considered a necessity for living a happy life.
-Its benefits manifest not only in your emotional well-being but also physical health.
+Its benefits manifest not only in your emotional well-being but also in your physical health.
 Studies have established that when you’re in love, your brain works differently.

-This reduces the risk of anxiety, stress, irritability, mood swings and personality disorders.
+This reduces the risk of anxiety, stress, irritability, mood swings, and personality disorders.
 Feelings of love release a hormone called oxytocin that make you feel happy and content.

 You eat better, sleep better, and are better equipped to lead a wholesome life.
+So the next time you ask, ‘Should I give up on love?’, consider your own health and well-being too.

 2. Love shapes up your personality